mariovagomarzal/dotfiles/README.md

 I use the Delta tool as the pager for Git.
 Delta configuration is defined in the `.gitconfig` file too.

+### Alacritty

+I use the Alacritty terminal emulator.
+The configuration file is the `alacritty.toml` file.
+We also use the themes from the [Alacritty themes][alacritty-themes] repository, which is included as a submodule.

 ### Pyenv

 I use Pyenv to manage Python versions.
 After installing Pyenv with